 I grew up in a Navajo subdivision where my parents still live today.
 In the subdivision there are about 75 houses total within a few square acres.
 The houses vary in size, have gates and fences separating each house, and plenty of dogs.
 The surrounding environment is flat with dirt, small shrubs, sage and weeds.
 It might not be much to look at but the views are spectacular.

 For most summers we try to spend as much time as we can with our families.
 We stay for days at a time with my parents at their home.
 During one summer while staying on the rez we were teaching our oldest daughter how to ride a bike without training wheels.
 While on the main road (there is only one) we hear someone honking.
 Then we look up to see a white van driving slowly down the one lane road.
 The loud honking and slow speed of the van made it a little creepy.

+When the “creeper van” got close enough for me to see who was driving I waved and the van stopped.
 The driver rolled down the window and proceeded to tell me he was there to picking up local kids for Vacation Bible School (VBS).
-He said he was taking them to the Baptist Church at Tohatchi, a community about 15-minute drive from where my parents live.
-In my mind I thought how would he feel if I drove a van through his suburb unannounced and said I’m taking your kids away from here so they can learn about how the Navajo way of life?
-And, if I did this is how my van wold look:
+He said he was going to take them to the Baptist Church at Tohatchi, a community about fifteen-minute drive from where my parents live.
+The first thought I had was No freakin’ way are you driving off with my young kids in this creepy van.

 To read about someone who lived on the Navajo reservation and saw their share of white vans, read: MISSION MODELS THAT EMPOWER: Take Nothing by Rachel Charles